-Board composition is reviewed on an as needs basis, and at least annually, and is determined by taking account of the following principles:
+Board composition is reviewed as needed, and at least annually, with the following principles considered:

-- The Board: - should achieve a balance of governance, industry and technical skills, experience and diversity of directors aligned to current and future circumstances; - should comprise a mix of directors with expertise both nationally and internationally; and - must comprise a minimum of three directors, but this number may be increased to achieve the desired mix of skills. - The Chair of the Board is always an Independent Non-Executive Director. - The Board is intended to comprise a majority of Independent Non-Executive Directors.
+- The Board: - should achieve a balance of governance, industry and technical skills, board experience and diversity of Directors aligned to current and future circumstances; - should comprise a mix of Directors with expertise both nationally and internationally; and - must comprise a minimum of three Directors, but this number may be increased to achieve the desired mix of skills.

+- The Chair of the Board is always an Independent Non-Executive Director. - The Board is intended to comprise a majority of Independent Non-Executive Directors.

-David Lord retired as an Independent Non-Executive Director of the Group and Chair of the Group's Remuneration and Nomination Committee following the Annual General Meeting (AGM) held 24 November 2022.
-Julie Raffe commenced as an Independent Non-Executive Director and member of the Remuneration and Nomination Committee on 1 September 2022, moving into the role of Chair of that Committee following the AGM.
+Patria Mann retired as an Independent Non-Executive Director of the Group and as Chair of the Audit and Risk Committee in November 2023.
+Robert van Barneveld also retired as an Independent Non-Executive Director of the Group and as Chair of Ridley's Innovation and Operational Committee in November 2023.
+Melanie Laing joined as an Independent Non-Executive Director and member of the Remuneration, Nomination and People Committee on 1 September 2023, moving into the role of Chair of that Committee following the 2023 AGM.
+Julie Raffe moved into the role of Audit and Risk Committee Chair following the 2023 AGM.